-Straw only - Fit damper, no rear air spreader and cap/plug over rear air spreader fitting instructions.
+Straw only - Fit damper, no rear air spreader and cap/plug over rear air spreader fitting Wood only - Omit damper.
+Rear air spreader must be fitted Mixed fuel - Damper can be fitted (turned OFF for wood and ON for straw) and rear air spreader fitted as per instructions.
 If you wish to burn straw at a later date the damper can always be fitted